 When staying at Fairmont Kea Lani, guests are encouraged not only to learn more about Hawaiian culture, but completely immerse themselves.
 Whether through a Hawaiian outrigger canoe experience, any (or all!) of the complimentary cultural classes we offer on property daily, or (if your timing works out), participating in one of the great many events throughout the year celebrating Hawaiian culture!

-In all the legends of Maui, the story always begins with someone approaching him with a problem that cannot be solved by a regular person.
+In all the legends of the demigod Maui, the story always begins with someone approaching him with a problem that cannot be solved by a regular person.
 New islands are needed for the growing families, the sun is traveling too fast across the sky to dry clothes, there is a mysterious beast terrorizing people, and on and on.
 Often, Maui knows he can help but must seek advice from someone wiser.
 Once armed with new insight…and often a tool or magical talisman given to him…he sets off to complete the task.
 For Maui, it was not about gaining fame or glory, it was about serving his family and his community.
 It was about doing something for the greater good because he understood his kuleana, his responsibility, but also the privilege that he had to do so.

 We at Fairmont Kea Lani understand that we also have a kuleana to this island of Maui and its families, and while we might not be able to slow the sun, we are always seeking new and greater ways to demonstrate our commitment.